oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 Click **Create New Azure App Service**.

-Give the app the name used when setting up the `RedirectURI` in the Okta CLI where the placeholder was `appName.` This example used `https://webgloauth.azurewebsites.net/`, so the app name to use in Azure is `WebGLOAuth.`
+Give the app the name used when setting up the Redirect URI in the Okta CLI where the placeholder was `appName.` This example used `https://webgloauth.azurewebsites.net/`, so the app name to use in Azure is `WebGLOAuth.`

 Select a valid subscription, click **New** to create a new resource group, click **New** to create a new hosting plan, and then click **Create**.